tarik-ibrahimovic/eduBOS5/README.md

 ![eduBOS5 RISC-V block diagram](/0.doc/cpu_top_view.png)
 ## Verification strategy
 Both static (Formal) and dynamic (Functional) methods are used to verify **eduBOS5** RISC-V compliance, utilizing open-source [SymbiYosys](https://github.com/YosysHQ/sby) and [Verilator](https://github.com/verilator/verilator).
 Verilator testbench is written in SystemVerilog with a supporting C++ backend.
-While developing, hand-written assembly tests in combination with functional simulation and observing waveforms, are used to verify every inidividual instruction and instruction type.
-After the core is finished, it will undergo standard compliance testing using [riscv-tests](https://github.com/riscv-software-src/riscv-tests).
+During development, hand-written assembly tests, functional simulation, and waveform analysis are utilized to verify each individual instruction and instruction type.
+Once the core is complete, it will undergo standard compliance testing using [riscv-tests](https://github.com/riscv-software-src/riscv-tests).
-To top it off, formal verification with [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal) will be conducted.
+Finally, formal verification will be conducted using [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal) to conclude the verification process.

 ## Current and Target performance and size